fabien-roy/glo-4003-spamdul/README.md

 ### API documentation generation

-As said above, all requests for this app are listed on our GitHubPages.
+As said above, all requests for this app are listed on our GitHub Pages.
 We used RAML 1.0.
 To render documentation, you must install `npm` dependencies and start the script :

 ```
 cd /docs